 Places where MRCP(UK) examinations are held outside the UK

-We try to make the process of applying for our examinations as clear as possible and we provide a range of answers in our Frequently Asked Questions section that we hope you will find useful.
+We try to make the process of applying for our exams as clear as possible and we provide a range of answers in our Frequently Asked Questions section that we hope you will find useful.

 English language requirements